sananand007/OAuth2.0/README.md

 # OAuth2.0
 Starter Code for Auth&amp;Auth course
+# Making the Code work with latest OAuth2.0 googleApi changes with Javascript

+This changed Codework has changes required to remove Jquery and Ajax completely and do all the Login and Logout requests using Javascript on python 2.7

+No New libraries are required

+The code is tested on the legacy vagrant environment

+This code also has new features as *"signOut"* & *"Login"* links addeed to the restaurant page

 # Installing the Vagrant VM for ud330 - Authentication & Authorization

 **Note: If you already have a vagrant machine installed from previous Udacity courses skip to the 'Fetch the Source Code and VM Configuration' section**